Lorenzo del Grosso

 Why did you want to undertake a year in industry?

-The world of food and nutrition is very different on paper to in industry so the year in industry was an opportunity to transfer my skills and knowledge to a working environment, and Waitrose is a fast paced and exciting one to do so.
-I was really keen to deliver a project -something that I could say that I achieved on my CV.
-I wanted to improve my self-confidence and organisational skills too.
-A big part of the undertaking a placement year for me was to get out of the university bubble for a while - moving to a new city, meeting new people and settling into a 9 to 5 work routine.
+The world of food and nutrition in theory and in reality are two very different things - it’s so important to get the industry experience.
+A year in industry was the perfect opportunity to put all I’ve learnt in my degree into context and to transfer my skills and knowledge to a working environment.
+I was really keen to deliver a key project - something that I could say that I achieved on my CV.
+I wanted to improve my self-confidence and organisational skills too, to put me in the best position to succeed in my final year of University.
+A big part of undertaking a placement year for me was to get out of the university bubble for a while - moving to a new city, meeting new people and settling into a 9 to 5 work routine.

 What do you think you have got out of this experience so far?

 The personal and professional experience I’ve gained is so valuable.
-I’m working in a team of experts in nutrition and retailing so I’m learning every day.
-In my role I’ve been given opportunities to visit suppliers as well as conferences and other events.
-I’m really interested in food blogging, writing and marketing so I’m excited to be able to work with the commercial team in the future.
-I can see my confidence growing already, especially in communicating with others and getting my point across.
+I’m working in a team of experts in nutrition and retail so I’m constantly learning.
+In my role I’ve been given opportunities to visit suppliers as well as conferences and other events, so have made lots of new contacts.
+I’m really interested in food blogging, journalism and recipe development, so I’m delighted to say that I’ve been able to develop some recipes for Waitrose.
+This work has given me great exposure to the world of print media and publications.
+My confidence has grown significantly, especially in presenting and communicating with others to get my points across effectively.
 I’ve also developed my organisational and time management skills through managing my work diary.
-On a personal level, I’ve met lovely people and work with 11 other placement students who I’ve become great friends with.
-I also live with 4 of them in Reading which has been amazing and so much fun.
+On a personal level, I’ve met lovely people and work with several other placement students who I’ve become great friends with.
+I live with 4 of the other Waitrose students in a shared house in Reading, which has been amazing and so much fun.

 Do you have any tips and advice to current students thinking of undertaking a year in industry?